-Clearly, it is rewarding to work with your strengths, yet, the question is how do you recognize your strengths?
+Clearly, it is rewarding to work with your strengths, yet, the question is, how do you recognize your strengths?
 When it comes to assessing what you are good at, the understanding can become fuzzy.
-At this stage, you are at risk of underperforming or be conceited which is totally different from being self-confident.
-Consequently, this state of confusion brings about indecisiveness which is a good thing if you tend to it.
+At this stage, you are at risk of underperforming or be conceited, which is different from being self-confident.
+Consequently, this state of confusion brings about indecisiveness, which is useful if you tend to it.
 How?
 Well:

 - Uncertainties and doubts raise questions